Tille88/thesis-data-analysis/README.md

     - [x] Don't start with Ware reference, describe focus in 1.1
 - [x] Research questions more concrete (tighten up slightly)
     - [x] web based investigation

-- [ ] Discussion section, start with introduction sentences as some may not have seen results but skipping sections
+- [x] Discussion section, start with introduction sentences as some may not have seen results but skipping sections
-    - [ ] “This type” = transparency types
+    - [x] “This type” = transparency types
-    - [ ] We see => it is evident
+    - [x] We see => it is evident
-    - [ ] Lower variance of what…
+    - [x] Lower variance of what…
-    - [ ] "Strongest" = significance?
+    - [x] "Strongest" = significance?
 Most robust no matter how results and subsetting done
-    - [ ] More difficult to estimate value from the colour if value only in tittle, no comparison possible.
+    - [x] More difficult to estimate value from the colour if value only in tittle, no comparison possible.
-    - [ ] Can highlight what makes people use web interface a bit unexpected
+    - [x] Can highlight what makes people use web interface a bit unexpected
-- [ ] "Magnitude" of estimates discussion, statistically significant to (degree 95% and similar)

 <!-- SUNDAY -->